Enriched curves and their tropical counterpart: Introduction

 where each $C_p$ can be obtained simply by imposing linear inequalities on the lengths of the edges.
 Hence, a tropical enriched curve is just a tropical curve together with a preorder on its set of edges (see Definition \ref{def:enrichedgraph} and Section \ref{sec:moduli}).

 Our first result, contained in Theorem \ref{thm:maintrop} and which solves Problems (2) and (3), can be stated as follows.

-\begin{Thm} There exists a stacky fan $E_g^{trop}$ parametrizing tropical enriched curves of genus $g$, whose cells parametrize tropical enriched curves with fixed underlying weighted graph and preorder.
-Moreover there exists a natural forgetful map of stacky fans $E_g^{trop}\to M_g^{trop}$ which is a set-theoretically bijection. \end{Thm}
+\begin{Thm} There exists a stacky fan $E_g^{trop}$ parametrizing tropical enriched curves of genus $g$, whose cells parametrize tropical enriched curves with fixed underlying vertex weighted graph and preorder.
+Moreover there exists a natural forgetful map of stacky fans $E_g^{trop}\to M_g^{trop}$ which is a set-theoretical bijection. \end{Thm}

 In fact, the refinement of $\mathbb{R}^{|E(\Gamma)|}_{>0}/\Aut(\Gamma,w)$ comes from a refinement of $\mathbb{R}^{|E(\Gamma)|}_{>0}$, see Proposition \ref{prop:union}, and such a refinement gives rise to a fan $\Sigma_\Gamma$, see Definition \ref{def:fan}.
 Using this fan we can construct a toric variety for any given stable curve $Y$ with dual graph $\Gamma$.
 In this toric variety we consider a distinguished invariant toric subvariety, which we call $\E_Y$, see Section \ref{sec:enriched} for the precise construction.